- Latin America

 2. The food, of course.

-It's customary for English teachers in many Latin American countries to teach on a tourist visa, but Mexico is one of the few countries where a work visa can be process after accepting a position.
+It's customary for English teachers in many Latin American countries to teach on a tourist visa.
+Mexico, however, is one of the few countries where a work visa can be processed after accepting a position.
 Not only does this visa allow English teachers to work legally, but it also provides other benefits like access to the national health care system.

 A 4-year degree is not required for English teachers in Mexico!
 Being a TEFL certified fluent English speaker will qualify you for fantastic teaching positions in Mexico.

 Read more: Requirements for teaching English in Mexico